lmorg/murex/docs/commands/README.md

 ### String Manipulation

 Commands for working with strings.
-> All list based tools also work with strings.
+> Several list based tools will also work with strings.
+Those that can, are included in this sub-section.

 * [Change Text Case (`list.case`)](../commands/list.case.md):
   Changes the character case of a string or all elements in an array